has a new case for you, gumshoe.

 - Scandal: Olivia.

 - Sons of Anarchy: The DA.
-She typically hides her African hair underneath a straight-haired wig, but removes the wig when it's time to throw down.
+She typically hides her natural hair underneath a straight-haired wig, but removes the wig when it's time to throw down.

 - Doctor Who: The classic series has Brigadier Winifred Bambera and the new series has Captain Erisa Magambo, both high-ranking UNIT officers.